Sri Lanka A cricket team

 The Sri Lanka A cricket team is a national cricket team representing Sri Lanka.
 It is the second-tier of international Sri Lankan cricket, below the full Sri Lanka national cricket team.
-Matches played by Sri Lanka A are not considered to be Test matches or One Day Internationals, instead receiving first-class and List A classification respectively.
-Sri Lanka A played their first match in February 1991, a 45-over contest against England A.
+Matches played by Sri Lanka A are not considered to be Test matches or One Day Internationals, instead receiving first-class and List A classification, respectively.
+Sri Lanka A played their first match on 2 February 1991, a 45-over contest against England A that the Sri Lankans won by 4 wickets.

 Sri Lanka A have played a number of series, both home and away against other national A teams, and competed against other first-class opposition.